 Unfortunately, Uvinul A Plus, Tinosorb S and Uvinul T150 are not yet approved for use within the US market.
 The issue is that it takes a lengthy amount of time for the FDA to approve new UV filters.
 This results in fewer filters to choose from and hence unfortunately the US market does not yet have access to the more modern chemical filters.
 We hope that eventually the FDA will approve these modern filters for an improved, new generation of suncare.
 All of our chemical UV filters are fully approved for use by the EU and other bodies throughout the rest of the world.

 And this is why unfortunately none of our sunscreen products with chemical UV filters are available yet to purchase in the US.
-The good news is that our physical filters are approved by the FDA; and therefore our Physical Sunscreen will soon be available in the US.
+The good news is that our physical filters are approved by the FDA; and therefore our Physical Sunscreen is available in the US.

 Our Physical Sunscreen offers broad spectrum, SPF 50+ protection, in an elegant, moisturizing texture that makes this a sunscreen you will truly love wearing every day.
 Based on zinc oxide, it is formulated without controversial nanoparticles; instead formulated with optimally-sized molecules that give a light, velvety texture.
 The sunscreen is fragrance-free, water-resistant for up to 80 minutes and boosted with anti-pollution technology, all whilst providing powerful protection from damage caused by UV exposure.